 The Mojave Desert Air Quality Management District (District) requires that all equipment with the potential to emit air pollutants (including air toxins and hazardous air pollutants) have a valid District permit prior to commencing construction and/or operation.
 A device may be exempted by Rule 219, the California Health and Safety Code or by District policy/precedent.

 The District normally issues permits in response to the submission of a complete application for a permit.
-Applications may be submitted by mail or in person (as the District requires the application with the original signature) – but note that under certain circumstances an application can be submitted by facsimile, to be followed by the application fee and the signed original in the mail.
-Permit applications are provided on this website for download.
-The District will only act on an application if it is completely filled out (to the extent possible), signed (by the responsible official or his designee), and is accompanied by the appropriate application fee as defined in Rule 301.
-Note that the District has one general and three specific applications; only one is needed for each device or process, and using the correct application form will expedite application processing.
+Applications may be submitted by mail, in person, or via email to firstname.lastname@example.org.
+Permit applications are provided here for download.
+The District will only act on an application if it is completely filled out, signed (by the responsible official or his designee), and is accompanied by the appropriate application fee as defined in Rule 301.
+Note that the District requires one application per each device or process, and using the correct application form will expedite application processing.

 Application Guidance and Instructions